 It can be genetic.
 If hearing loss runs in your family, chances are you will experience hearing loss problems too.

-It is also called A Vestibular Schwannoma.
-It causes due to the overproduction of Schwann cells in the body.
-The basic function of Schwann cells is to help in keeping peripheral nerves insulated but the excessive production of this cells results in tumors which grow slowly but can be the reason of cancer.
+It is also called a Vestibular Schwannoma.
+It causes the overproduction of Schwann cells in the body.
+The basic function of Schwann cells is to help in keeping peripheral nerves insulated but the excessive production of these cells results in tumors that grow slowly but can be the reason for cancer.
 This mild growing tumor of the nerve connects to the inner ear and can reach up to the brain.

 Some of the infections also affect your hearing which is given below: